 - 45°S – 90°W Indian Ocean

-After a trek on the a path through the cornfield you come to a brass marker in the ground, marking the spot.
+After a trek on a path through the cornfield, you come to a brass marker in the ground, marking the spot.

 3 | The National Bobble-Head Museum

-Milwaukee, Wisconsin ~ The National Bobblehead Hall of Fame and Museum houses the world’s largest collection of bobbleheads and features dozens of exhibits related to the history of bobbleheads, making of bobbleheads, and much more.
+Milwaukee, Wisconsin ~ The National Bobblehead Hall of Fame and Museum houses the world’s most extensive bobbleheads collection.
+It features dozens of exhibits related to bobbleheads’ history, making of bobbleheads, and much more.

-The National Bobblehead Museum is filled with thousands of bobbleheads: vintage, miniature, life-size, character, and even political bobbleheads.
+The National Bobblehead Museum is home to thousands of bobbleheads: vintage, miniature, life-size, character, and even political bobbleheads.
 A few of the bobbleheads I remembered from my childhood.
-While visiting make sure to have a conversation with the gentlemen that run the museum and find out how they got started.
-A very unique place.
+While visiting, make sure to have a conversation with the gentlemen that run the museum and find out how they got started—a unique place.

 4 | Troll-Town USA